What is interferential current therapy (IFC)?

-Interferential current therapy is a treatment used to relieve pain, decrease inflammation, decrease muscle knots or spasms, and aid in restoring motion.
+Interferential current therapy (IFC) is a treatment used to relieve pain, decrease inflammation, decrease muscle knots or spasms, and aid in restoring motion and soft tissue healing.
+It produces electrical currents that pass through the affected area of the body which decrease swelling, reduce pain, and decrease muscle spasms.
 The uncomfortableness of a frozen shoulder or pinched nerves can be altered by this therapy, stimulating circulation and promoting soft-tissue healing.

-This therapy has a number of therapeutic physiological effects in addition to treating the affect area.
+This therapy has a number of therapeutic physiological effects in addition to treating the affected area, including

 - Muscle stimulation, which allows the muscle spasm to decrease and overcome some of the muscle inhibition, often caused by local injury and swelling.